UndefinedCreations/docs/stellar/arguments/primitives/boolean-argument.md

 # Boolean Argument {#boolean-argument}

-The `BooleanArgument` return, well, a boolean, it's as simple as that.
+The `BooleanArgument` returns, well, a boolean, it's as simple as that.
 Example:

 ```kt
 StellarCommand("server")